boniface/quick.io/docs/overview/client-architecture.rst

 	/qio/callback/1:0={"code":200,"data":null}

 At this point, there is 1 HTTP request pending at the server, and that will be used to send any new events back to the client.
-Once this request finishes, the client will send a new request after (Math.random() * 2000) milliseconds.
+Once this request finishes, the client must send a new request after (Math.random() * 2000) milliseconds.

 Connection Persistence
 ----------------------